mllewis/RC/analysis/refComplex_paper_analyses_SI.md

 The task can be found <a href="http://langcog.stanford.edu/expts/MLL/refComplex/Experiment27/ref_complex_27.html" target="_blank"> here</a>.

-There were 26 productions (4%) that were that included more than one word.
+There were 26 productions (4%) that included more than one word.
 These productions were excluded.

-For each object, we analyzed the log length of the production (in characters) as a function of the complexity norms (Study 4, left below).
-Length of production was correlated with the complexity norms: Long labels were coined for objects that were rated as more complex (_r_=.17, _p_<.0001).
+For each object, we analyzed the log length of the production in characters as a function of the complexity norms (Study 4, left below).
+Length of production was correlated with the complexity norms: Longer labels were coined for objects that were rated as more complex (_r_=.17, _p_<.0001).

 We also analyzed the log length of the production (in characters) as a function of study times (Study 9, right below).
 Length of production was correlated with study times: longer labels were cointed for objects that were studied longer (_r_=.16, _p_<.001).